 Also, check to see if your answer makes sense.
-It sounds silly, but if your solution’s velocity are faster than the speed of light or the distance between planets is only 30 kilometers, maybe that should tell you something.
+It sounds silly, but if your solution’s velocity is faster than the speed of light or the distance between planets is only 30 meters, maybe that should tell you something.

 Final Bonus Tip: Pay attention in class.

 Your instructor did not pick the assorted problems because they were easy to grade.
 It is more likely they closely follow what you should have learned during the lectures.
 If you picked up on the concepts from class, your homework should be much easier.

 Homework is a large part of the process of understanding any topic.
 Why make it more difficult than it has to be?
 These physics homework tips should help you with your homework assignments and make learning physics easier.